SteffWagner/ProyectoMVC/README.md

 ## 📚 **Key Features**

- ✅ Create and manage projects
+ - ✅ Create and manage projects
- ✅ Manage resources (human, technical, financial, etc) ✅ Assign tasks and responsibilities
+ - ✅ Manage resources (human, technical, financial, etc)
+ - ✅ Assign tasks and responsibilities
- ✅ Budget and expense tracking
+ - ✅ Budget and expense tracking
- ✅ Report generation
+ - ✅ Report generation
- ✅ Security and maintenance modules
+ - ✅ Security and maintenance modules
- ✅ User login with role-based access (admin, collaborator)
+ - ✅ User login with role-based access (admin, collaborator)

 ## 🛠️ **How to Run Locally**

-Clone the repository:
+-**Clone the repository:**
 git clone https://github.com/SteffWagner/ProyectoMVC.git
-Move the project folder to the www directory in AMPPS Import mydb150.sql into phpMyAdmin
+-Move the project folder to the www directory in AMPPS -Import mydb150.sql into phpMyAdmin
-Update your local DB config in: config/Test_conexion.php
+-**Update your local DB config in:** config/Test_conexion.php
-Open your browser and go to:
+-**Open your browser and go to:** http://localhost/ProyectoMVC
-http://localhost/ProyectoMVC

 ## 🐙 **Contributions**